Michael Byrne (actor): Theatre

-Byrne is a long-established stage actor, having joined the National Theatre in 1964 and appearing in many seasons since.
-He has also appeared on stage throughout the world.
-He has numerous theatre credits to his name including: Roberto Miranda in Death and the Maiden at the Royal Court, Maskwell in The Double Dealer and Claudio in Much Ado About Nothing at the National Theatre, Reg in Butley at The Criterion, and also The Cherry Orchard, The Seagull, Romeo and Juliet, Mayor of Zalamea, All My Sons, Lulu, Faith Healer, Duchess of Malfi, A Slight Ache, and Molly Sweeney amongst many others.
-Byrne has appeared in State of Play at the Edinburgh Festival written by Zia Trench.
+Byrne was a long-established stage actor, having joined the National Theatre in 1964 and appearing in many seasons subsequently.
+He also appeared on stage throughout the world.
+He had numerous theatre credits to his name including: Roberto Miranda in Death and the Maiden at the Royal Court, Maskwell in The Double Dealer and Claudio in Much Ado About Nothing at the National Theatre, Reg in Butley at The Criterion, and also The Cherry Orchard, The Seagull, Romeo and Juliet, Mayor of Zalamea, All My Sons, Lulu, Faith Healer, Duchess of Malfi, A Slight Ache, and Molly Sweeney amongst many others.
+Byrne appeared at the Edinburgh Festival in State of Play, written by Zia Trench.

-In 2010, he played Romeo to Siân Phillips' Juliet at the Bristol Old Vic theatre.
+In 2010, he played Romeo to Siân Phillips's Juliet at the Bristol Old Vic theatre.
+In 2018, he played Talbot in Schiller's Mary Stuart at the Duke of York's Theatre.
+The following year, he played in Uncle Vanya at the Theatre Royal, Bath.

+Personal life and death

+In 1965, he married Carole Nimmons, but they later separated.
+They had met in 1962 in Ireland, during a performing theatre tour.
+The couple had two daughters, Tara and Bryony.
+In later life, Byrne was in a relationship with Sara Sugarman.

+Byrne died on 20 June 2026, aged 86.